 I found my talent for art as a child, drawing and painting for fun along side my mother.
 I continued to hone my skills throughout high school and college, focusing on animation and Special FX make up.
 Throughout college and after, I worked with pop culture subjects and eventually made the leap to abstract paintings with the acrylic pour and alcohol ink pieces I do today.
 I found my talent in jewelry making through my obsession with geology, especially the native features we have here in Ohio.
 Finding fossils and minerals along the Lake Erie Shoreline down to the Chagrin Valley fed my desire to show others what I had been finding and to try to teach them about our state's beautiful prehistory.

 Once something inspires me to create a painting, I begin the process of finding color and movement that follows that inspiration.
 I use alcohol inks and 91% Ethyl alcohol to create abstract, vivid images of the natural world around me.
 However, I do not base any one piece on a specific natural scene as I very much want each viewer to see their own setting and find what THEY love in each piece.
+For my jewelry, I look for pieces that explain the geologic history of Ohio in a beautiful way, whether it be rare fossils, uniquely formed minerals or other specimens local to the Ohio region.
+I take a very simplistic wrapping approach to my necklaces, rings and earrings.
+I very much want the stone I use to speak for itself and have every beautiful color, fossil or iridescence visible when wearing them.

 In five years I see myself as continuing to have a regular presence at both local and regional shows.
 I hope to have a larger regular customer base and to have educated as many people as I can about the geologic history of Ohio as well as have inspired people to see their own passions and desires in my work.
 When I first started with Avant-Garde, I had the hope that five years from that point, I would have at least one person who would attend shows just to see my work or become a reoccurring buyer.
 I have met both of those goals within a little more than a year of starting out, with much thanks to Becki and her team as well as networking with other vendors.
 I hope that I am able to achieve my new five year goals as quickly as I have my past ones.